dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 ## Examples
 <!--DHIS2-SECTION-ID:gist_examples-->
-A few examples starting from simple listings moving to tips on very specific use cases.
+A few examples starting from simple listings moving on to very specific use cases.

 It is preferable to always supply an explicit list of `fields` so this section will do so.